oracle/hiq/README.md

-# HiQ - A Declarative, Non-intrusive, Dynamic, and Transparent Tracking and Optimization System
+# HiQ - A Declarative, Non-intrusive, Dynamic, and Transparent Tracking System

-HiQ is here to blow your mind by introducing a `declarative`, `non-intrusive`, `dynamic` and `transparent` tracking and optimization system for both **monolithic** application and **distributed** system.
+HiQ is a `declarative`, `non-intrusive`, `dynamic` and `transparent` tracking system for both **monolithic** application and **distributed** system.
 It brings the runtime information tracking and optimization to a new level without compromising with speed and system performance, or hiding any tracking overhead information.
 HiQ applies for both I/O bound and CPU bound applications.

-To explain the four features, **declarative** means you can declare the things you want to track in a text file, which could be a json, yaml or even csv,and no need to change program code. **Non-intrusive** means HiQ doesn't requires to modify original code. **Dynamic** means HiQ supports software metrics featuring at run time, which can be used for adaptive tracing. **Transparent** means HiQ provides the tracing overhead and doesn't hide it no matter it is huge or tiny.
+To explain the four features, **declarative** means you can declare the things you want to track in a text file, which could be a json, yaml or even csv,and no need to change program code. **Non-intrusive** means HiQ doesn't requires to modify original python code. **Dynamic** means HiQ supports tracing metrics featuring at run time, which can be used for adaptive tracing. **Transparent** means HiQ provides the tracing overhead and doesn't hide it no matter it is huge or tiny.

 In addition to latency tracking, HiQ provides memory, disk I/O and Network I/O tracking out of the box.
 The output can be saved in form of normal line by line log file, or HiQ tree, or span graph.